PeteSeeling/soccer-scorekeeper/README.md

 | IMPURE: `displayAllGames()` : clears out and appends to games div | 1|
 | PURE with TDD: `renderGame(game)` : returns DOM node | 1|
 | PURE with TDD: `renderTeam(name, score)` :  return DOM node | 1|

+Event Listners
+Name-teams button(nameForm)- Adds team 1 name to team-one-name element. and team 2 name to team-two-name element.

+Team one add button- Add++; to team one score
+Team one subtract button-Subtract from team one score

+Team two add button- Add++; to team two score
+Team two subtract button-Subtract from team two score

+finish game button-add the current game to an array of games in state.

+ HINT: it will be helpful to keep track of these games as objects with 4 properties, one for each piece of state we're tracking

+ --FUNCTIONS--
+ display games El-// clear out the current game div

+    // change the label to show team one's name;
+    // change the label to show team two's name;

+    // call the render game function to create a game element

+    // append the element to the cleared out current game div

+function displayAllGames() {
+    // clear out the past games list in the DOM

+    // loop through the past games in state
+    // render and append a past game for each past game in state